josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251119_why_i_use_the_term_the_men_tm.md

 you could just do it; we're aware fighting you is stupid. a bit of slap isn't going to suddenly change anyone's mind about how tough you are. yeesh.

+i'm also not going to just drop down dead, so i really don't understand why no one is going damage limitation and using the ico to say, "hey, we might have fucked up".

+big fucking deal.

+not the first humans, not the last humans.

+get me out of this box, weirdos.

 -->